wmde/wikibase-cloud-status/content/issues/2025-07-15-scrapers-again.md

 __Update__ Things seems to be better but we're still seeing occasional downtime.

 __Update2__ Things have improved again since Friday (2025-07-25) when we introduced even more targeted and aggressive rate limiting; we had no related alerts until Tuesday (2025-07-29).
 We are still seeing some impact on the DB which will occasionally be preventing users from editing and accessing the site occasionally but right now our monitoring suggests it's only happened 3 times this morning.

+__Update3__ We have seen an increased impact on the DB since our last update.
+We have deployed [Anubis](https://github.com/TecharoHQ/anubis) to see if that helps the situation.
+If users experience issues due to this change, please let us know.